Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Preliminaries

 \subsection{Qubit layout and circuit-level noise model}

 Here we introduce the basic assumptions about the qubit layout.
 The data qubit is placed in each vertex of the primal lattice of triangular color code, and two syndrome qubits are in each colored face for the stabilizer measurements.
-One of the syndrome qubits is initialized to $\ket{0}$ for measuring the Z-type stabilizer and the other is initialized to $\ket{+}$ for measuring the X-type stabilizer.
-The syndrome qubits are coupled with data qubits by CNOT gates.
+One of the syndrome qubits is initialized to $\ket{0}$ for measuring the $Z$-type stabilizer and the other is initialized to $\ket{+}$ for measuring the $X$-type stabilizer.
+The syndrome qubits are coupled with data qubits in the corresponding faces by CNOT gates.
 Those assumptions run through the following discussions of the color code decoding, lattice surgery and magic state injection.

 It is known that error correcting performance of QEC codes depends largely on noise models.
 Throughout this paper, the noise model we considered is the circuit-level depolarizing noise model.
 The depolarizing error channels are defined as: